restcountries/restcountries/src/main/resources/static/flatdoc.md

 =======

 This version takes countries from [this] project, but it adds the flags.
 Although the requests have not changed much, the response has as the country structure is different.
+Please refer to the example response body.

 All
 ---------------